dmccuk/packer_demo/README.md

  ## Requirements:

- * install awscli and use this to hold you AWS ACCESS & SECRET keys
+ * Install awscli and use this to hold you AWS ACCESS & SECRET keys
  * You'll need to install Packer (https://www.packer.io/downloads.html)
  * This demo was performed on a Ubuntu 18.04.3 LTS
  * Linux packages required (install these): git wget unzip
  * Clone the REPO: git clone https://github.com/dmccuk/packer_demo.git

-## commands:
+## Follow these Commands:
 ````
 Commands:
 $ mkdir packer